 My child is new to sailing

 Welcome to Community Boating!
 Novice sailors should start with Beginner Sailing, a two-week introductory class.
 Families of new sailors can sign up and purchase a membership in just one step at this link.
 See below for membership info and additional programming.

 My child has sailing experience, but is new to CBI

-My child was a junior member last year
+My child was a junior member before

 Welcome back!
 Returning families can purchase an all-inclusive membership, and then add the right classes by logging onto your parent account at this link.
 The appropriate class for returners might depend on your ratings, as well as previous classes taken:

-- Parent/guardian contact (including email address)
+- Parent/guardian contact (including email address) and consent

 - Child’s name and contact info

 - Income information (optional — for discount calculation)